erivera3/wildfire-incident-response-system/README.md

 ---

+### 4. Risk Reduction Through Load Management

+A proactive decision was made to reduce the number of students on campus prior to potential escalation.

+- Students were gradually encouraged to return home when appropriate
+- No formal directive issued to avoid panic
+- Reduction executed in a controlled manner

+**Result:**
+- Population reduced from 119 → 76 (~36%)

+**Impact:**
+- Lower evacuation complexity
+- Improved control and accountability
+- Increased response speed
+- Reduced congestion risk

+**IT / Cybersecurity Equivalent:**
+- Reducing system load during an incident
+- Limiting scope to maintain control
+- Minimizing potential blast radius

+---

-### 4. Containment Strategy
+### 5. Containment Strategy

-- Controlled gathering of students
+- Students moved to controlled rally point (cement field)
-- Avoidance of high-risk zones (fuel + buildings)
+- Avoided high-risk zones (fuel and buildings)
-- Focus on maintaining order and accountability
+- Maintained order and accountability

 ---